 Working on the Journal

-The due date for the 2018 Selections Committee and Editorial Review Board Applications is TBD.
+The due date for the 2019 Selections Committee and Editorial Review Board Applications is January 25th, 2019.
 We are currently accepting submissions.

 The administrative side of the journal is divided into two parts: a) the Selection Committee and b) the Editorial Review Board.
 As part of (a), readers will help during the selection process by reviewing submissions according to a provided rubric.
 This will take place from roughly week 9 of winter quarter to week 2 of of spring quarter.
 As part of (b), editors will work with the selected authors from roughly weeks 2 to 7 of spring quarter to prepare and polish submissions for publication.
 All editors and reviewers will be credited in the print and electronic versions of the journal.

 Please send an email here (i.e. firstname.lastname@example.org) while providing the following information and answering the following questions.
 Those working directly with the journal cannot submit papers themselves.
 You may express willingness to work on both the Selections Committee and Editorial Review Board simultaneously, in which case it is possible that you will be accepted on both counts, one, or neither.
 Please note the deadlines listed below.